GoogleCloudPlatform/fda-mystudies/participant-manager/README.md

 -->

 # Overview
 The **FDA MyStudies** [`Participant manager`](/participant-manager/) is a web application that provides a no-code user interface for researchers, clinicians and other study coordinators to track and manage the progress of participant enrollment across sites and studies.
 Study coordinators use the `Participant manager` to add participants to studies and view participant enrollment and consent status.
-Study coordinators also use the `Participant manager` to create study sites and assign sites to studies.
-The `Participant manager` is an Angular web application that uses the [Participant manager datastore] (../participant-manager-datastore) as the application backend.
+Study coordinators also use the `Participant manager` to create study sites, and assign sites to studies.
+The `Participant manager` is an Angular web application that uses the [Participant manager datastore](../participant-manager-datastore) as the application backend.
 The `Participant manager` uses basic authentication `client_id` and `client_secret` managed by [`Hydra`](/hydra/) to interact with the `Participant manager datastore`.

 The `Participant manager` provides the following functionality:
 1. Create and manage study coordinator accounts